linuxdeepin/deepin-manual/manual-assets/personal/deepin-terminal/en_US/index.md

 ## Main Menu

-In the Main Menu, you can [Create Windows](#Create Windows), perform [Remote Server Managements](#Remote Server Managements), customize commands, switch themes, view help manual, and get more information about Terminal.
+In the Main Menu, you can [Create Windows](#Create Windows), perform [Remote Managements](#Remote Managements), customize commands, switch themes, view help manual, and get more information about Terminal.

 ### Theme